oliversalzburg/blog/content/posts/2025-09-30-how-i-built-a-time-machine-with-graphviz/index.md

 ## What can it do? - A primer on Quantum State Collapse (QSC)

 Readers might already be aware of any number of [temporal paradoxes] that should make it pretty clear that _time travel really is impossible!_ Except, it is possible, as long as you respect all limitations introduced from these temporal paradoxes.[^1]

-[^1]: https://www.youtube.com/watch?v=XayNKY944lY You may optionally view this video, which explains the superposition of all realities, but ultimately discards the entire explanation because "time travel isn't possible".

 This might seem like avoiding a real answer, but time travel inherently must rely on quantum mechanics to be successful.
 Thus, the sheer consideration of the existence of a result of a superposition can cause unintended collapses in the space-time continuum that prevent the journey from ever being successful in the first place.